I am a wife, mother, Nana, and Christian first. This is the story of my ordeal with lupus—and how I got through it.

 - Easy bruising

 - Memory Problems (Brain Fog)

 I think maybe the most difficult thing to deal with is that I don't appear sick even when I feel lousy.
-My joints ache till around 11am most mornings.
-Whether that is lupus or fibromyalsia is a catch 22. who knows.
-I try to exercise but then if I overdo I find myself overly tired for days.
-My husband says he wakes up feeling good every day and I have forgotten what that feels like.
+My joints ache till around 11 am most mornings.
+Whether that is lupus or fibromyalgia is a catch-22.
+Who knows?
+I try to exercise but then if I overdo it, I find myself tired for days.
+My husband says he wakes up feeling good every day, and I have forgotten what that feels like.

-I have decided to stop one of my volunteer activities, and because it meant a lot to me I want to use the time to try to feel better, whatever that means.
-Eating better, vitamins, sleep, etc.
+I have decided to stop one of my volunteer activities, and because it meant a lot to me, I want to use the time to try to feel better, whatever that means.
+Eating better, vitamins, sleeping, etc.

-I hope I have a better report in 3 months.
+I hope I have a better report in three months.
 Thank you so much for reading and caring.

 References & Useful Resources

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.